Sasanian Empire: Cavalry

-Relations with neighboring regimes
+Relations with neighbouring powers

-Frequent warfare with the Romans and to a lesser extent others
+Roman Empire

 The Sassanids, like the Parthians, were in constant hostilities with the Roman Empire.
 The Sassanids, who succeeded the Parthians, were recognized as one of the leading world powers alongside its neighboring rival the Byzantine Empire, or Eastern Roman Empire, for a period of more than 400 years.
 Following the division of the Roman Empire in 395, the Byzantine Empire, with its capital at Constantinople, continued as Persia's principal western enemy, and main enemy in general.
 Hostilities between the two empires became more frequent.
 The Sassanids, similar to the Roman Empire, were in a constant state of conflict with neighboring kingdoms and nomadic hordes.
 Although the threat of nomadic incursions could never be fully resolved, the Sassanids generally dealt much more successfully with these matters than did the Romans, due to their policy of making coordinated campaigns against threatening nomads.

 The last of the many and frequent wars with the Byzantines, the climactic Byzantine–Sasanian War of 602–628, which included the siege of the Byzantine capital Constantinople, ended with both rivalling sides having drastically exhausted their human and material resources.
 Furthermore, social conflict within the Empire had considerably weakened it further.
 Consequently, they were vulnerable to the sudden emergence of the Islamic Rashidun Caliphate, whose forces invaded both empires only a few years after the war.
 The Muslim forces swiftly conquered the entire Sasanian Empire and in the Byzantine–Arab Wars deprived the Byzantine Empire of its territories in the Levant, the Caucasus, Egypt, and North Africa.
 Over the following centuries, half the Byzantine Empire and the entire Sasanian Empire came under Muslim rule.